Get THE RACK DEMO

 • Probe 2: Inside a tub on an upper-middle row (rows 6-8 on a 10-row rack).
 This captures your warmer zone.

-Don't put both probes at the extremes (bottom row and top row).
+Do not put both probes at the extremes (bottom row and top row).
 You want to monitor the working range where most of your animals live.

 What the Readings Tell You